Waltonwood Senior Living: A Comprehensive Review

 Conclusion

-Waltonwood at University II offers assisted living and memory care in a smaller community setting with pricing below the Rochester Hills average.
-The facility has good bones: attentive staff, regular activities, and ongoing updates.
-Room sizes are tight, and the building shows its age, but current renovations are addressing that.
+Waltonwood at University II offers assisted living and memory care in a smaller community setting in Rochester Hills.
+Staff support daily needs, the activity calendar runs regularly, and the building is undergoing updates.
+Room sizes are on the smaller side, and parts of the community show their age, though renovations are underway.

 A visit is the best way to see if the place fits.
 You'll want to check the room size against your expectations, see the renovations in progress, and talk to a few residents about how they actually spend their days.